zedlopez/ifm/The Recipe Book.md

 [Croft] modifies the ``drop`` command, so that objects dropped on specific surfaces get reported in a special way.
 [Celadon] allows the player to drop even objects they are carrying indirectly, for instance on a tray or in a sack.

-[Morning After] introduces a simple rule that changes the behavior of the whole story: whenever the player takes an item they haven't already looked at, they automatically examine it.
+[Morning After] introduces a simple rule that changes the behaviour of the whole story: whenever the player takes an item they haven't already looked at, they automatically examine it.
 This picks up the pace of exploration passages where the player is likely to be collecting a large number of objects.

 [ZL: https://inform7.atlassian.net/browse/I7-2348 ]::